SimeonVSimeonov/exercise-repo/README.md

 4. Now commit them.
 5. Try to update the local changes with the remote repository at GitHub:
 -	Use "git pull" command.
-6. You will get a conflict notification.
+6. You will get a conflict notification!!!!!!!!